DavisBrown723/SpyderAddons/README.md

  - Define spawn ranges
  - Whitelist/Blacklist markers
  - Define locations where ambiance will exist
- - Enable/disable certain features based on your preferences
+ - Enable/disable each feature
- - Each feature is customizable to fit the mission makers preferences.
+ - Each feature is customizable to fit the mission maker's preferences.
   - Usage: Place module and input preferred parameters

 ####Insurgency (WIP)